dapak2002/programming-languages-2022/feedback-hw.md

 ---

-In the lecture, I emphasised that
+In the lecture, I emphasized that
 - the [mathematical definition](resources/gcd.jpg) of gcd can be read as a functional program in pseudo code;
 - the explanation can be written by rewriting equations.